What is MTTR? And why should you care?

 Improving user experience

-Whether users are internal employees or external customers, faster issue resolution means less downtime, fewer service disruptions, and smoother operations.
-This becomes even more crucial for customer-facing services, where downtime can damage trust, result in lost sales, and create frustration.
+Faster issue resolution helps both internal employees and external customers.
+It means less downtime, fewer service disruptions, and smoother operations.
+This is especially important for services that interact with customers.
+Downtime can erode trust, result in lost sales, and lead to frustration.

 Contain and resolve incidents before they escalate into bigger issues.
 For example, if an e-commerce site goes down, every minute of downtime can lead to significant revenue loss.
 By improving MTTR, IT teams keep disruptions brief, minimizing their operational and financial impact.